Key demolition project gets £12m Liscard regeneration underway

 The council will be continuing to work closely with local stakeholders, including Dame Angela Eagle MP for Wallasey, local councillors, community representatives and local businesses to ensure the plans for the town continue to progress.

-Scheduled to complete in August 2025, the project is Freeley’s third with Wirral Council.
+Scheduled to complete in August 2025, this demolition project is Freeley’s third with Wirral Council and is part funded by the Ministry of Housing and Local government's Levelling Up Fund.
 The team has recently completed the demolition of multiple buildings in New Ferry, including a former Co-op store and premises along New Chester Road.
-In 2024, Freeley demolished the north and south annexes situated either side of Wallasey town hall in Brighton Street
+In 2024, Freeley demolished the north and south annexes situated either side of Wallasey town hall in Brighton Street.